wxie2017/wxie2017.github.io/pages/speech/understanding_your_communication_style.md

 Direct communicators prefer when you get to the point quickly and in a succinct manner.
 When dealing with these communicators, be specific and avoid over-explaining or repeating yourself.
 Focus on solutions and only provide details when asked.
-While a person with the direct communication style is results-oriented, focused, and competitive.
-Motivated to get things accomplished, you are quick and decisive.
-Because you are independent and confident, you prefer a busy, efficient and structured environment.
-Others may sometimes perceive you as impatient and demanding.
-Allowing others to share feelings and explain details can encourage dialogue.
+While people with the direct communication style is results-oriented, focused, and competitive, they are motivated to get things accomplished, they are quick and decisive.
+Because they are independent and confident, they prefer a busy, efficient and structured environment.
+Others may sometimes perceive them as impatient and demanding.
+So allowing others to share feelings and explain details can encourage dialogue for direct communicators.

 Initiating communicators value interacting with others and sharing stories.
 Allow time for socializing at the beginning of meetings and create a friendly, non-threatening environment.
 Provide time for them